 - Ink-Suit Actor: The Hot Gypsy Woman Esmeralda from Disney's The Hunchback of Notre Dame is pretty much Demi Moore with wavy and full bodied hair.

 - Its Pronounced Tro PAY: Her name is pronounced "Dmee" and not "Demmy".
-Apparently a minor Berserk Button for her.
-They did an entire bit about the pronounciation on Seinfeld ("I never heard of a smee-tractor trailer!")
+They did an entire bit about the pronunciation on Seinfeld ("I never heard of a smee-tractor trailer!")

 - Ms. Fanservice: Was one of Hollywood's "go to" girls for nudity in cinema for a good long time.
 It's part of what kept her from being taken seriously as an actress (well, that and the bomb that was Striptease).